Butterworth, Seberang Perai

-Butterworth is the largest urban town in the city of Seberang Perai, Penang, Malaysia.
+Butterworth is the city centre of Seberang Perai in the Malaysian state of Penang.
 It lies about 3 km east of George Town, the capital city of Penang, across the Penang Strait.
-As of 2020, Butterworth has a total population of 107,591 residents.
+As of 2020, Butterworth had a total population of 80,378 residents.

 Butterworth was named after William John Butterworth, a former Governor of the Straits Settlements during the mid-19th century.
 Under the British Raj, the town came into being as a transportation hub, due to its proximity to George Town.
 While the British East India Company initially obtained Seberang Perai (then named Province Wellesley) for agricultural purposes, Butterworth has also witnessed massive industrialisation during the latter half of the 20th century.
 In 1974, the Port of Penang was relocated into the town.

-Currently, Rapid Ferry is the main transportation link between Butterworth and George Town.
+A cross-strait ferry service provides a direct link between Butterworth and George Town.
 The Port of Penang handled 1.52 million TEUs of cargo as of 2017, making it one of the busiest seaports in Malaysia.
 In addition, the Butterworth railway station, situated adjacent to the town's ferry terminal, is a major Malayan Railway station, with train services operated by both the Malayan Railway and the State Railway of Thailand.

-Butterworth is also home to RMAF Butterworth, a British-built facility, which now functions as a major Royal Malaysian Air Force base.

 Etymology

-The town of Butterworth was named after William John Butterworth, who became the Governor of the Straits Settlements between 1843 and 1855.
+The town of Butterworth was named after William John Butterworth, who was the Governor of the Straits Settlements from 1843 to 1855.